pocession/aging_BalbC/README.md

 Reduced-representation bisulfite sequencing (RRBS-Seq ) experiments were conducted twice.
 The first experiment included small intestine samples and was conducted at 2018.
 The second experiment included large intestine sample and was conducted at 2022.

 ## RNANseqv1.1
+poly-A mRNA sequencing experiments were conducted at 2018.
+The experiment included three tissues: SI, LI, CE, two conditions: SPF, GF, and three ages: 3w, 17w, 78w.
+The analysis has been conducted, please check this repository.

 ## microbiome
-16srDNA sequencing experiments were conducted at 2022-2023.
+16SrDNA sequencing experiments were conducted at 2022-2023.
 The experiment included three tissues: SI, LI, CE, two conditions: SPF, GF, and three ages: 3w, 17w, 78w.
 Those files were not analyzed yet.

 ## File structure
 ```